-The NAB Women’s Ministry Leadership Team is a team of five women from across the United States and Canada who seek to serve the women of NAB.
-We believe women play a valuable role in ministry and our mission is to serve as a source of encouragement and equipping for women leading and serving within NAB churches.
-Our vision is to engage with women as God works through their lives, providing leadership training opportunities and passing on resources and support that will enhance their ministry efforts.
-Click here to subscribe to our e-Java newsletter.
+This team of women from across the United States and Canada seeks to serve the women of the NAB.
+We believe women play a valuable role in ministry.
+The mission of the Women’s Connection Leadership Team is to serve as a source of encouragement and equipping for women leading and serving within NAB churches.
+The vision of the WCLT is to engage with women as God works through their lives, providing leadership training opportunities and passing on resources and support to enhance their ministry efforts.
+Click here to subscribe to the TouchPoint newsletter.

-Church Investors Fund is a not-for-profit financial institution, an affiliated organization of the North American Baptist Conference.
-Our mission is to assist local churches within the United States and Canada with facilities development – helping them respond to God’s call to make disciples.
-Our primary purpose is to help spread the gospel of our Lord Jesus Christ by providing financing for the acquisition, construction and remodeling of churches, parsonages and other projects for NAB churches and organizations to enable them to expand their ministries.
+Church Investors Fund is a not-for-profit financial institution affiliated with the North American Baptist Conference.
+Its mission is to assist local churches within the United States and Canada with facilities development – helping them respond to God’s call to make disciples.
+Its primary purpose is to help spread the Gospel by providing financing for the acquisition, construction, and remodeling of churches, parsonages, and other projects for NAB churches and organizations to enable them to expand their ministries.
 These funds are made available by offering competitive investment opportunities for the constituency of the North American Baptist Conference and those associated with an NAB organization.

 White Cross is a ministry supported primarily by the women of the NAB.
-White Cross grew out of the Red Cross work being done everywhere during World War I. American Baptist women inaugurated the White Cross program in 1919 and three years later, the North American Baptist Conference women joined this effort.
-White Cross provides for direct and tangible participation in the Compassionate Care ministry of the North American Baptist Conference in Cameroon.
-White Cross participants are partnering and assisting our missionaries through the cutting and sewing of baby layettes (baby blanket, baby diaper and baby jacket), the rolling of bandages, the cutting of absorbent squares as well as in providing sheets, pillow cases, hospital supplies, guest house supplies and medical supplies.
-We have even received a sawmill!
+This ministry grew out of the Red Cross work being done everywhere during World War I. American Baptist women inaugurated the White Cross program in 1919, and three years later the North American Baptist Conference women joined this effort.
+White Cross provides for direct and tangible participation in the compassionate care ministry of the North American Baptist Conference in Cameroon.
+Those who participate in the ministry are partnering and assisting our missionaries through the cutting and sewing of baby layettes (baby blankets, baby diapers, and baby jackets), the rolling of bandages, and the cutting of absorbent squares, as well as in providing sheets, pillowcases, hospital supplies, guest house supplies, and medical supplies.
+It has even received a sawmill!